kubevirt/kubevirt.github.io/_posts/2019-10-30-KubeVirt_storage_rook_ceph.md

 persistentvolumeclaim/pv-claim created
 ```

+> note ""
-> NOTE: Ensure that the `storageClassName` contains the name of the storage class you have created, in this case, `rook-ceph-block`
+> Ensure that the `storageClassName` contains the name of the storage class you have created, in this case, `rook-ceph-block`

 For checking that it has been bound, list the PVC's and look for the ones in the `rook-ceph-block` storageclass: